Christmas in Italy: Photo of the holiday decorations on Galleria Vittorio Emanuele II, in Milan

 Necessary documentation:

-1. Birth, marriage, and death certificates of all your direct ancestors up to the Italian ancestor are required.
+1. Birth, marriage, and death certificates of all your direct ancestors up to the Italian parent or grandparent are required.
 These documents establish the lineage and prove your connection to the Italian ancestor.
 Additionally, you will need your own certificates to apply for citizenship.

 3. Certified translations and apostille are required.
 Any foreign documents must be translated into Italian by a certified translator and then authenticated with an apostille to be legally recognized in Italy.